DhritiGabani/Diagnose-me/README.md

 ## Link to the web app
 https://diagnose-me-vxbb.onrender.com <br/>
-Please wait for a minute for the web app to load as it is deployed on Heroku.
+Please wait for a minute for the web app to load as it is deployed on Render.com.

 ![Bot Description](https://github.com/DhritiGabani/Diagnose-me/blob/master/UI%20Design/homepage.png?raw=true)